Schossi/ActionAdventureWeb/_pages/manual/overview.md

 The Core Framework of AAK, always import this one.

+### AdventureCore.Tests

+Contains test scenes for various features, can be useful to try out those features in isolation.
+Import while exploring AAK but should not be included in production.

+### AdventureHero

+Home of the second demo which is currently being developed.
+It is currently in an Experimental stage meaning that it is subject to major changes in the future and not well documented for now.

 ### AdventureManual

 Contains the [getting started]({% link _pages/manual/howto/gettingStarted.md %}) project.
 Recommended to learn about the various systems of AAK in a minimal environment before jumping into the more complex souls demo.